-Health 34 million people are living with AIDS today.
-70% of them are living in Sub-Saharan Africa.
+Health Around 35 million people are living with AIDS today.
+67% of them are living in Sub-Saharan Africa.
 Malaria deaths occur in 17 countries, 80% of which are children under the age of five.
 Read more »

 Our staff – both volunteers and paid – are the heart of our organization.
 They are people that passionately believe in the organization, engage in important work, and help us execute the vision of our grassroots organization.
 Our goal is to gather a growing group of committed and passionate supporters of ODW with certain areas of expertise.

 All internships are part-time, unpaid, and based out of our Seattle, WA office.
-The internship term last 6 months.
+The internship term lasts 6 months.
 Read more »

 One Day's Wages is committed to the highest standards of accountability and transparency, because we understand that your trust in our work and leadership is the backbone of our organization.